zmap/zgrab2/README.md

 docker run --rm -i -v /path/to/your/config.ini:/config.ini ghcr.io/zmap/zgrab2 multiple -c /config.ini
 ```

 Replace `/path/to/your/config.ini` with the path to your configuration file on the host machine.
-See follow for more details on configurations.
+See [Multiple Module Usage](#multiple-module-usage) for more details on configurations.

 ### Building from Source